-- how your precinct was supported by community engagement to leverage local knowledge, evidence and information and how it has identified and leveraged opportunities to address challenges within your urban area - b. how you, your partners, and relevant stakeholders will work together to achieve the project based on the values of shared design, stewardship and accountability - c. the proposed governance arrangements of the partnership and how they will support and enhance engagement and collaboration - d. how First Nations groups will be involved to help shape the project and influence a stronger outcome that incorporates First Nations experiences, culture and design.
+- a. how your precinct development and planning process intends to engage with the local community, draw upon local knowledge and information, and identify and leverage opportunities and address challenges within your region - b. how you and your partnership will work together to achieve the project based on the values of shared design, stewardship and accountability of planned outcomes - c. the proposed governance arrangements of the partnership and how they will support, enhance or achieve community engagement, and collaboration for the project - d. how First Nations groups could be involved in the design and planning phase to help shape the proposal and influence a stronger outcome that incorporates First Nations experiences, culture and design.

-Capacity, capability and resources to deliver the project (35 points).
+Capacity, capability and resources to deliver a sound precinct proposal (10 points).

-You should demonstrate this by:
+You should demonstrate this by providing evidence of: